 In a modern world online by default means great location.
 Having an awesome website/online presence in addition to your physical location is a beautiful thing.

 With each coming year, online matters more than anything that mattered before.

 If your business suffers from poor location, going online can save you from probable failure.

 Try to compensate (or complement) the drawbacks of your location with available online opportunities.

 Want to know the best part?

+Although there are currently well over 1 billion websites worldwide, small businesses still do not seem to take full advantage of this.
 According to a survey by Clutch, nearly half of small businesses in the US do not have a website!

 Another research by Godaddy & Redshift Research shows that in Australia, Brazil, Canada, India, Turkey, United Kingdom, and United States 59% of small businesses don’t have a website.
 We assume that this number is somewhat equal or even higher in other countries.

 Obviously, small businesses around the world aren’t fully utilizing the internet.